mjm159/sudoku-solver/README.md

 ```

 ### Design
-This project will be built out in a Test Driven Development format (i.e. unit tests first, followed by the functional code).
+This project will be built out using the Test Driven Development paradigm (i.e. unit tests first, followed by the functional code).

 For the design architecture of the code itself, the following steps will be taken:
 - [x] Create a SudokuPuzzle class skeleton
 - [x] Flesh out parsing puzzle from string into 2D list representation
 - [x] implement check for end of grid
 - [x] implement next_position
+- [x] implement check if cell_is_valid
 - [x] implement check if grid_is_valid
 - [x] cobble together pieces to create Backtrack
 - [x] Wrap Backtrack in 'solve' function